aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-ospfv3-settings.md

             # Router OSPFv3 configuration.
             # This will create an OSPFv3 routing instance in the tenant VRF.
 If there is no nodes definition, the OSPF instance will be
             # created on all leafs where the VRF is deployed.
+This will also cause automatic OSPFv3 redistribution into BGP unless
+            # explicitly turned off with "redistribute_ospfv3: false".
             ipv6_ospf:
               enabled: <bool>